An essential resource for practitioners and scholars in the field of arbitration, these e-chapters are now available for immediate download.

 Welcoming this new development, Andrea Carlevaris, Secretary General of the ICC International Court of Arbitration and Director of ICC Dispute Resolution Services, described the new offer as a response to changing reading habits and customer demand.
 He said: “ICC has a growing clientele of young practitioners and students who are looking for instant access to electronic documents on specific subjects at a price they can afford.
 This new offer will cater to their needs.”

-Visit the ICC Store for more information on the e-chapters currently on sale.
+Visit the ICC Knowledge 2 GO for more information on the e-chapters currently on sale.
 Prices range from €12 to €39.